 How does ROW_NUMBER affect performance?

 Performance is driven by the Sort operation required by the ORDER BY clause inside OVER.
 If you can support the ordering via an index, you can reduce sorts and improve performance.
-How to Login to Windows Server from Mac Step by Step Guide: RDP, SSH, VPN Access
+The Ultimate Guide To Understanding The R6 Discord Server 2026

 Should I use OFFSET-FETCH instead of ROW_NUMBER for paging?